The Transmission Control Protocol/Internet Protocol suite was created

 Layer 3: The TCP/IP Transport OR Host-to-Host Layer

-The TCP/IP application layer includes a relatively large number of protocols, with HTTP being only one of those.
-The TCP/IP transport layer consists of two main protocol options:
+of protocols, with HTTP being only one of those.
+The TCP/IP transport layer

 * Transmission Control Protocol (TCP)